-“We’re also looking at developing an automated online test that’s free of charge or a small cost to small business that can be used on a regular basis,” he said.
+“We’re also looking at developing an automated online test that’s free of charge or a small cost to a small business that can be used regularly,” he said.

-“Through that process if you strike a problem, that’s when you might have to spend more and get people in, depending on the issue.”
+“Through that process, if you strike a problem, you might have to spend more and get people in, depending on the issue.”

-A communique issued at the end of the forum identified cyber crime as a key risk facing small business along with power outages, communications failures and natural disasters.
+A communique issued at the end of the forum identified cybercrime as a key risk facing small businesses, power outages, communications failures, and natural disasters.

-COSBOA resolved to work with government agencies to promote small business understanding of threats and build capacity to minimise disruption.
+COSBOA resolved to work with government agencies to promote small businesses’ understanding of threats and build capacity to minimise disruption.

-Chief executive Peter Strong said the aim of the forum had been to increase awareness and develop strategies quickly to combat the risk.
+Chief executive Peter Strong said the forum had aimed to increase awareness and develop strategies quickly to combat the risk.

 “That’s the culture we want with cyber security.
 We want people to have protection, to train their staff members and have insurance.”